dylanmensaert/ember-rollback-relationships/README.md

 Adds behaviour to [DS.Model](http://emberjs.com/api/data/classes/DS.Model.html) so belongsTo and hasMany **relationships** can also be rolled back.

+Notes
+---

-Don't forget to call `model.rollbackAttributes()` yourself.
+Don't forget to call `model.rollbackAttributes()` yourself if required.

-This addon works without having to write additional code.

 Calling `this._super();` is required if you are using any of the following Events:
 - ready